 - Conditionally Exempt Generators are only required to report if there’s a change in their generator status or site information - unless they’re only a generator due to remediation of environmental contamination.
-Sites with ongoing cleanup activities will need to report annually until the cleanup is completed and their federal Resource Conservation and Recovery Act Site ID number is withdrawn (See DEQ Hazardous Waste Policy 2000-PO-003).
+Sites with ongoing cleanup activities will need to report annually until the cleanup is completed and their federal Resource Conservation and Recovery Act Site ID number is withdrawn (See DEQ Hazardous Waste Fees for Remediation Wastes IMD ).
 Because CEGs don’t get an annual reminder letter, changes should be reported at the time the change occurs.

 - Hazardous Waste Treatment, Storage or Disposal Facilities – This means that your facility has filed a Part A permit application or holds a Part B permit for the treatment, storage or disposal of hazardous waste as required under RCRA.
 Treatment, storage and disposal facilities report their waste receipts using the Hazardous Waste Received Form.